Metaswitch/memento/docs/memento_overview.md

 There are also five deployment wide configuration options.
 These should be set in /etc/clearwater/config:

 * `memento_enabled`: This determines whether the Memento application server is enabled.
-Set to 'Y' to enable it.
 * `max_call_list_length`: This determines the maximum number of complete calls a subscriber can have in the call list store.
 * `call_list_store_ttl`: This determines how long each entry should be kept in the call list store.
 * `memento_threads`: This determines the number of threads dedicated to adding call list fragments to the call list store